 The course began six seasons ago with prehistoric art and the plan is to continue eventually up to the early Twentieth Century.
 Prospective new members are invited by way of preparation to follow the links on the right of this page.
 While each season and each session can be enjoyed for itself, you will get most out of the course if you can attend regularly.

-The subject of our current season is the story of European art from around 1640 to around 1770, with the theme From Baroque to Rococco to Enlightenment.
-For a summary of what is being covered and a sample of the works being considered, click on the link Introduction to the 2017-18 Season.
-Other links review our two preceding sessions.
+The subject of the season just ended was the story of European art from around 1640 to around 1770.
+For a summary of what was covered and illustrations of some of the works considered, click on the link ... to Rococo to Enlightenment.
+Other links review our two preceding sessions, again with illustrations.
+The three sub-pages together provide a brief summary of European art history from the High Renaissance up to the point at which we shall begin our 2018-19 season.

 Just turn up.
 Access without steps and a hearing loop are available on request.
 Nearby parking.
 5 minutes from the Church Avenue stop for bus No. 4.